cs50nestm/cs50labs/datatypes/README.md

 ### char

 A `char` is a data type which represents a single **character** of text and is stored in a single byte of memory.
 A `char` in C is surrounded by single quotation marks.
-Its value could be a lowercase letter like 'a', uppercase letter like 'B', a symbol like '!' or the new line character '\n' which counts as a single character.
+Its value could be a lowercase letter like `'a'`, uppercase letter like `'B'`, a symbol like `'!'` or the new line character `'\n'` which counts as a single character.

 We can create a `char` variable like this: